 1. A new theme delivered to your door each month

 We’ve learned about everything from what it’s like down on the farm to life at the pond.
-And next year looks just as fun.
-Check it out here.
+And next year looks just as fun!

 The little guy and I have explored science, faith, and art.
 We’ve done experiments and made stuff with our friends.
 And of course we learn about God.
 It’s not just a curriculum, it’s a lifestyle.
 I find myself pulling activities from the Teacher Guide all the time.
 From the monthly storybooks and CD’s to the shape stamps and cookie cutters, it all gets used over and over again.
 Mother Goose Time makes it easy to encourage a lifelong love of learning.